PublicAPIs-dev/intuit-api/docs/schema-entities/timeentry.md

     id: ID!

     """
-    The entity type that is being tracked
+    The entity type that is being tracked.
+If not set defaults to Employee
     """
     entityType: TimeTracking_TimeTrackForType! = EMPLOYEE
 }
 ```